The wonderful Jonathan Calder has published my piece on what Europe’s oldest poem, the Iliad, can tell us about hate addiction.

 #Europe, my country

-When I was nineteen, Paula and I went inter-railing around Europe.
+When I was nineteen, my friend Paula and I went inter-railing around Europe.
 The Berlin Wall had come down just the year before.

 We splashed in the fountains in front of the Eiffel tower, then took a train East, chatting all day in English with a young man from Iceland.
 We stayed in the Ruhr and then in a small castle in Bavaria that was full of Yorkshire Terrier puppies.
 But we had to carry on East because Prague was the place to go, the recently uncovered jewel.